stefanprisca/lightchain/README.md

 - multi-node support, with auto-recovery and easy join
 - automatic scalability through a p2p network
 - 'stateless', transparent state storage
+- guaranteed global order of events and changes
+- same global view of the current state

 Note however that the storage is not indexed in any way and provides no complex query capabilities.
 All knowledge of what is stored and how it should be retrieved belongs to the applications themselves.
 This allows the lightchain to focus on keeping data in sync, without caring about what is actually stored.
 This might change as the service evolves.